Unto the Third Generation

 Unto the Third Generation is a 1913 American short silent romantic drama directed by Harry Solter.
-The film starred Earle Foxe and Florence Lawrence and Matt Moore in the lead roles.
+The film starred Earle Foxe and Florence Lawrence (also producer) and Matt Moore in the lead roles.
 It was the third time director Harry Solter had worked together with Foxe and Lawrence that year, previously working together on His Wife's Child and The Spender.

 The film was written by Walter MacNamara.